Kevinjoythomas/Smart-Cultivate/README.md

 # 🌱 Cultivating optimal crop yields with machine learning! ☀️

 ## 📝📝 Description
 ### - This a a machine learning model that I made which provides the best suitable crop to grow based on many factors such as potassium, nitrogen, pH levels etc
 ### - Employed various machine learning algorithms, including Logistic Regression, K-Nearest Neighbors, and Random Forest etc to predict the most suitable crop for given environmental factors

 ## ⌛⌛ Dataset
 ### - You can download the data set through this link [https://www.kaggle.com/datasets/atharvaingle/crop-recommendation-dataset]
 ### - Since it is not a very large data set with extensive examples I used an 80% train and 20% testing split.

+## 🎯🎯 Goal
+### -The goal of me making this project is so that there is no soil in India going to waste 📈.

 ## 💻💻 Models
 ### The models i used are in the following scikit library